 THE METAPHYSICAL ASPECTS OF ALEXANDRITE

 Alexandrite is often associated with luck and prosperity.
-It is attributed with the ability to aid in problems with the nervous system, spleen, pancreas & testicles.
-Alexandrite has been attributed with several mystical properties, including reinforcing one’s self esteem and balancing positive and negative energy.
+It is said that Alexandrite has the ability to provide aid for problems with the nervous system, spleen, pancreas & testicles.
+Alexandrite has been associated with several mystical properties, including reinforcing one’s self-esteem and balancing positive and negative energy.

 Gemological Information for Alexandrite